-Prerequisite: 100.
-Analyzes Supreme Court policy-making regarding problems of criminal jus-tice, including search and seizure, self-incrimination, right to counsel, jury selection, and postappeal prisoner rights.
-WORKSHOP IN POLITICAL SCIENCE
+CONSTITUTIONAL PROBLEMS IN CRIMINAL JUSTICE Analyzes Supreme Court policy-making regarding problems of criminal justice, including search and seizure, self-incrimination, right to counsel, jury selection, and post-appeal prison-

-(May be repeated for a total of nine credits).
-Timely workshops on varying subjects to meet the changing needs of our students in response to new and emerging political issues and controversies.
-SCOPE AND THEORIES OF POLITICAL SCIENCE
+WORKSHOP IN POLITICAL SCIENCE 590 1-3 credits (May be repeated for a total of nine credits).
+Timely workshops on varying subjects to meet the changing needs of our students in response to new and emerging political issues and con-

-Prerequisite: six credits of political science or permission of instructor.
-Emphasis on the nature, scope and content of political theory; theory construction and validation in political sci-
+SCOPE AND THEORIES OF POLITICAL SCIENCE 600 3 credits Prerequisite: Admission to a Political Science graduate program or permission.
+Emphasis on the nature, scope and content of political theory; theory construction and validation in political

-RESEARCH METHODS IN POLITICAL SCIENCEPrerequisites: six credits of political science, including 440 (or a satisfactory equivalent) or per mission of instructor.
+RESEARCH METHODS IN POLITICAL SCIENCE 3 credits Prerequisites: 600 or permission.
 Techniques of quantitative research methodology in political science; utility and limitations of quantitative analysis.

-SEMINAR IN INTERNATIONAL POLITICS 610
+SEMINAR IN INTERNATIONAL POLITICS3 credits

-Prerequisite: six credits of political science or permission.
+Prerequisite: Admission to a Political Science graduate program or permission.
 Analysis of current problems in theory and practice of politics and organization.